august 2024

 • Have a history of malabsorption

-• Have diabetes Are considered to be obese
+• Are considered to be obese

 • Have had a previous baby with neural tube defects